CLOVIS-AI/Prepared/docs/website/docs/index.md

 Instead of any specific assertion libraries, we recommend using [Power Assert](https://kotlinlang.org/docs/power-assert.html), which is able to generate good error messages from regular Kotlin code, without needing an assertion library at all.

-## Prepared isn't an IntelliJ plugin (yet?)
+## Prepared isn't an IntelliJ plugin

 Prepared is a simple Kotlin library.
 It doesn't have a Gradle plugin, nor does it have an IntelliJ plugin.

-Test are reported by the runner, so your IDE can display the test report.
-However, IntelliJ doesn't know which lines are tests or not, so it cannot display the small green triangle to select which tests to execute.
+If you use the [TestBalloon runner](tutorials/index.md#test-runners), Prepared tests are supported by the TestBalloon IntelliJ plugin.
+[Learn how to configure it](https://prepared.opensavvy.dev/api-docs/runners/runner-testballoon/index.html).